SCS 9001™ : Frequently Asked Questions (FAQs)

 Yes.
 An sBOM is a mandatory element of having a comprehensive supply chain security process covering software development and delivery.

 Yes.
-SCS 9001 advocates many best-practices in managing general and open-source software.
+SCS 9001 advocates many best-practices in managing open-source software.

 No. While an sBOM is an important measure in developing a comprehensive supply chain security policy, it is just one element of doing so successfully.
 A fully defined Software Development Lifecycle (SDLC) is required to address software security and defining requirements in areas of provenance, change management, patch management, vulnerability assessment, entitlement, testing, response and mitigation, and many other topics.

-While the recent log4j problem is of high interest, and while it is an opensource component, the topic of software security should not be limited to open source.
+The log4j attack remains of high interest, and while it is an open-source component, the topic of software security should not be limited to open source.
 Malicious actors will always test software security and defenses and expose new vulnerabilities.
 There is no complete fail-safe in avoiding software vulnerabilities.

 The best practices detailed in SCS 9001 will significantly reduce the potential for vulnerabilities in ensuring products have been designed and developed with security as a design requirement, extensive vulnerability testing, and as importantly, the standard defines requirements for mitigation and response to vulnerabilities over the entire product lifecycle.